What does it stand for?

 EBITDA is a measure of performance, used to compare profitability between organisations of the same industry and value a business for sale.
 Depreciation and Amortisation are added to net income, disregarding interest and tax payments.
 Non-operating expenses as well as some non-cash expenses are deducted.

-This financial performance measure is important as it offers an insight to a company’s operational efficiency, indicating how much cash is potentially available for reinvestment.
+This financial performance measure offers insight to a company’s operational efficiency, indicating how much cash is potentially available for reinvestment.
 For investors, this is a key indication to providing investment or not.
 The EBITDA informs the lenders if the company can afford the capital and interest.

 - Shows a clearer and truer reflection of a company’s financial health